DevOpsPlayground/Hands-on-with-Jenkins-Blue-Ocean/README.md

     ![](images/BlueOceanPipelineBuild10.png)

-18. To save and upload the Jenkinsfile to the github repository, click Save on the top right, with an appropriate description for the change like 'initial Jenkinsfile creation'.
+18. To save and upload the Jenkinsfile to the GitHub repository, click Save on the top right, with an appropriate description for the change like 'initial Jenkinsfile creation'.

 19. Click save and run to upload the file and trigger the Jenkins Build.